karma-runner/karma-commonjs/README.md

 # karma-commonjs

 > A Karma plugin that allows testing [CommonJS] modules in the browser.
-So if you are using [Browserify] for instance, you might find this plugin useful...

-### Why not just using Browserify for testing ?

-Creating a single bundle means "recompiling" the bundle anytime any file changes.
-On big project, this can significantly slow down the development.
-This plugin processes only files that changed.
+## Browserify

+If you're using Browserify to compile your projects you should consider [karma-bro](https://github.com/Nikku/karma-bro) which offers full support for the Browserify API and fast rebuilds.

+#### karma-commonjs
+* Is lightweight and loads your code as-is
+* Supports Node's `require` algorithm
+* Requires you to manually add modules from `node_modules` to `karma.files` and `karma.preprocessors`
+* Loads each file individually and can limit refreshes to changed files

+#### karma-bro
+* Creates a temporary bundle using Browserify and offers sourcemap support to assist in debugging
+* Fully supports the Browserify API, including transforms, plugins, and shims for Node globals like `Buffer`
+* Uses [watchify](https://github.com/substack/watchify) to perform fast incremental rebuilds when bundle contents change
+* Automatically traverses all `require` calls to include modules in the bundle

 ## Installation